krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 ### Line Wraps

-Hard wrapping may cause issues in some environments that utilize lightweight markdown syntax.
-Kramdown allows content such as paragraphs or blockquotes to be hard wrapped, that is, chopped up accross several lines.
+Hard wrapping (inserting literal line breaks) may cause issues in some environments that utilize lightweight markdown syntax.
+Kramdown allows content such as paragraphs or blockquotes to be hard wrapped, that is, chopped up accross several lines in a literal sense.
 This may be called "lazy syntax" as the same level of indentation for lines following the first is not required.

 Block-level elments that implement support for line wrappling exhibit line wrpaping under two conditions: